dlblack/sad-sandbox/README.md

 After cloning the repo, from the project root directory run: npm install

-2. Start the Frontend (Vite Dev Server)

-From the project root, run:
-npm run dev

-This starts the Vite development server at http://localhost:5173

-3. Start the Backend Server
+2. Start the Backend Server

 Open a new terminal window or tab, then run: cd server